Tateyama Kendo and Iaido Club

 Does the club attend gradings, training seminars and competitive tournaments?

-Kendo questions
+Kendo Questions

 Once I am accepted as a member what happens next?

-If your application to become a member is accepted then the following is required:
+If your application to become a member is accepted, then the following is required:

 1. You must begin paying your registration fee.
-Initially you are required to pay for 3 months membership ($50 x 3 = $150 for regular members, $30.00 x 3 = $90.00 for students / Kids).
+Fees are paid in 3 month intervals ($65 x 3 = $195.00 for ages 16 and up, $35.00 x 3 = $105.00 for ages 13 -15 and $10.00 x 3 = $30.00 for kendo kids (our after school program).
 Membership fees are due at the BEGINNING of each registration period.

 3. You are required to read, understand and sign the club waiver form.